 Socrates left no writings of his own, and all we know about him comes through Plato’s writings, including his dialogue Apology.
 The Apology is a recounting, through Plato’s eyes, of Socrates’ testimony and the trial leading up to his execution.
-Of all of Plato’s writings, this dialogue especially captures the human side […]
+Of all of Plato’s writings including his apology, this dialogue especially captures the human side […]

 Most defendants in a capital case have the singular goal of saving their own lives.
-With Socrates, we get a different impression.
+With Socrates’ defense, we get a different impression.
 Although he would have no doubt welcomed an acquittal, we get the sense that Socrates’ primary goal was to enlighten those in the Athenian courtroom the day of his trial – to […]

 What is the legacy of Socrates?
 For not leaving any writings behind, he had a tremendous impact on those who followed him1.